BramBrooks/Rainbow_Song/README.md

 # Rainbow_Song

-A song about rainbows in the key of C major
+A song about rainbows in the key of C major sharp